Foundation Partner Named Scholarships

 King & Wood Mallesons announced its multi-year support for The Pinnacle Foundation in 2019.
 The King & Wood Mallesons Scholarship is awarded to a student studying law.

-The QBE Scholarship is open to all scholarship applicants.
+The Sir James McNeill Trust Scholarships are open to all scholarship applicants.

 The St.George Foundation